Glidias/playcanvas-altern-boilerplate/readme.md

 More documentation on various usages would be included in the future.

-Installation/build instructions as of below: (Or you can refer to the template repo at https://github.com/Glidias/playcanvas-typescript-babel-intellisense-template which includes other branches for minimal examples with integrating with Vue/React/etc.)
+Installation/build instructions as of below: (Or you can refer to the template repo at https://github.com/Glidias/playcanvas-typescript-babel-intellisense-template which includes other branches for minimal examples of integrating with Vue/React/etc.)
 _______________________